ReScience/ReScience-submission/article/Larisch-2019.md

 The presynaptic spike counter ($X_i$) is set to one after a spike and  zero otherwise.
 $\bar{u}_{-}$ is a second trace of the postsynaptic membrane potential similar to $\bar{u}_{+}$, but with $\tau_{-} > \tau_{+}$.
 If it exceeds the threshold $\theta_{-}$ and a presynaptic spike is emitted, LTD occurs.
-This happens when the presynaptic neurons spikes after the postsynaptic one.
+This happens when the presynaptic neuron spikes after the postsynaptic one.

 The amplitude of the LTD term, and with that the balance between LTP and LTD, is adjusted with respect to the ratio between $\bar{\bar{u}}$ and a reference value ($u_{ref}^2$), hence implementing a homeostatic mechanism (Eq. @eq:homeo).